 In the end the king learns a valuable lesson about the power of words and we are introduced to the wonders of oobleck!

-After reading the book we decided it would make amazing inspiration for a STEM activity.
+After reading the book we decided it would make amazing inspiration for a hands on science experiment and STEM activity using LEGO.
+Who could resist the idea of exploring Dr. Seuss oobleck inspired by such a fun story?

 Bartholomew and the Oobleck STEM Activity Supplies